scipy-lectures/scientific-python-lectures/intro/summary-exercices/optimize-fit.rst

 Fitting a waveform with a simple Gaussian model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The signal is very simple and can be modelled as a single Gaussian function and
+The signal is very simple and can be modeled as a single Gaussian function and
 an offset corresponding to the background noise.
 To fit the signal with the
 function, we must: